NeoktaLabs/ppopgi-project/docs/03-smart-contracts.md

 2. **Ticket revenue**
    - Paid by entrants
+   - Distributed to creator and protocol on settlement
-   - Distributed at settlement or refunded on cancellation
+   - Refunded to entrants on cancellation

-3. **Protocol fee**
+3. **Protocol fees**
-   - Carved out at settlement
+   - Derived from both prize pot and ticket revenue
    - Claimable by the protocol fee recipient

-USDC **never leaves the contract** except via explicit on-chain claims.
+USDC **never leaves the contract** except via explicit, pull-based user withdrawals.

+An internal accounting variable (`totalReservedUSDC`) tracks all outstanding liabilities and is continuously checked in tests and invariants.

 ---

-## Core invariants
+## Core invariants (enforced in code and tests)

+The following properties must **always** hold:

-- The prize pot must be funded before the raffle opens
+- The prize pot is fully funded before the raffle opens
 - Ticket price, caps, and deadlines are immutable
-- Randomness is requested at most once
-- Ticket count is frozen before randomness
+- Ticket count is frozen before randomness is requested
-- Refunds are always available if the raffle is cancelled
+- Randomness can only be requested once
-- Winner selection is deterministic from entropy output and ticket ranges
+- Winner selection is deterministic from entropy output
+- Sum of USDC claimables never exceeds contract balance
+- Native token claimables are always withdrawable
+- No function allows admin-controlled fund movement
+- No state transition skips required phases

+These invariants are validated using **Foundry invariant testing**.

+---

+## Testing & verification strategy

+The contracts are validated using a **defense-in-depth testing approach**.

+### Unit tests
+- Cover all user-visible flows:
+  - deployment
+  - ticket purchases
+  - finalization
+  - settlement
+  - cancellation
+  - refunds
+  - withdrawals
+- Cover all permission boundaries:
+  - owner-only
+  - creator-only
+  - public calls
+- Cover edge cases:
+  - deadlines
+  - min/max ticket thresholds
+  - insufficient fees
+  - repeated or invalid calls

+### Fuzz testing
+- Inputs such as ticket counts, timing, and call ordering are fuzzed
+- Adversarial call sequences are exercised automatically

+### Invariant testing (Foundry)
+Invariant tests assert **system-wide safety properties** across arbitrary execution paths, including:

+- **Solvency invariants**
+  - `USDC balance ≥ totalReservedUSDC`
+  - `native balance ≥ totalClaimableNative`

+- **State consistency**
+  - Only one active drawing at a time
+  - Drawing state implies a valid entropy request
+  - Completed or canceled raffles cannot re-enter active states

+- **Accounting integrity**
+  - Reserved USDC decreases only on withdrawals
+  - Claimable balances cannot be double-withdrawn
+  - Surplus sweeping cannot affect user claimables

+- **Registry consistency**
+  - Registered lotteries match deployer and creator metadata
+  - Registry never holds funds

+Invariant tests run continuously during fuzzing and must hold regardless of call order, timing, or participant behavior.

 ---